 As a concrete driving example, consider a system whose state $u$ is the solution of a PDE on a compact domain $D \subset \mathbb{R}^d$,

-Here $\cP$ is a possibly nonlinear differential operator and $\cB$ encodes the boundary conditions.
+Here $\cP$ is a differential operator and $\cB$ encodes the boundary conditions.
 Given input $f$, and knowledge of the operators $\cP, \cB$, solving the PDE~\eqref{eq:pde_ex} requires sophisticated numerical methods such as finite differences, spectral decompositions, or finite elements~\citep{zienkiewicz1977finite, trefethen2000spectral, leveque2007finite}.
-These methods can, and will, be used to create input/output pairs $\{(f_i, u_i), i=1, \ldots, n\}$ on the domain $D$ usually at some fixed level of discretization.
+These methods can, and will, be used to create input-output pairs $\{(f_i, u_i), i=1, \ldots, n\}$ on the domain $D$ usually at some fixed level of discretization.

 Building on this observation, we propose a natural goal: to learn a \textit{surrogate model} $\cT: f \mapsto u$ which takes input $f \in L^2(D_\cX)$ to output $u \in L^2(D_\cY)$.
 Solving this supervised learning problem is of paramount importance to unlock the potential of data-driven methods and understand real-world systems under new and unseen conditions.
-It combines elements of numerical analysis, statistics, and machine learning to efficiently learn solution maps $\cT$ that are both physically relevant and fast to evaluate.
+Surrogate modeling combines elements of numerical analysis, statistics, and machine learning to efficiently learn solution maps $\cT$ that are both physically relevant and fast to evaluate.